Antique Guns for Sale UK Revolvers, Duelling Pistols and Engraved Sporting Guns

 Because of Crabb's distinguished service he was placed on Reserve half pay, and in 1848 was awarded the Naval General Service Medal for actions carried out in 1811.
 Promoted to Commander in 1851 under the order of the Council, one of only 50 lieutenants to be honoured in this way, he remained on the Reserve list until his death in mid 1877.
 Stock: 8748

 The Pandemic has caused us to look carefully at the direction of our business - we see a strong future, particularly in the online side, to this end we launched a new website in the Autumn of 2020 with improved photographs and features and we are continuing to refine it to reflect how our customers want to use it.
-To date it has been very well received!
+To date it has been very well received and we are happy to collaborate with Freelance SEO Consultant Nina Payne to help with Google rankings.

 In addition to our website and showroom we exhibit at antique arms fairs across the UK and increasingly also visit customers in their homes.
 Over the years we have sold to many private collectors as well as national and regimental museums and organisations such as English Heritage.
 As well as buying and selling antique arms and armour we also offer other services such as valuations for Insurance and Probate, and advising on collecting both for pleasure and investment.